Zaxx0n/301_reading_notes/301_Read_Class_04.md

 GPOs that are in nested OUs work from the OU closest to the root first and outwards from there.

-The order that GPOs are processed is known as LSDOU (local, site, domain, organizational unit)
+The order that GPOs are processed is known as LSDOU (local, site, domain, organizational unit).

 ### Benefits of GPO
 - Password Policy
 - Systems Management
 - Health Checking